genestack/user-docs/docs/user-guide/key-concepts/key-concepts.md

     ---
-    Describe how your data was processed, including normalization techniques, the instrumentation used, and the types of processed data (e.g., TCV, VCF).
+    Describe how your data was processed, including normalization techniques, the instrumentation used, and the types of processed data (e.g., TSV, VCF).

 - :octicons-number-16:  __Data__